• Skip to primary navigation

 How to make prepared horseradish

-You’ll want a high speed blender like a vitamix or ninja to buzz your own horseradish.
+Ideally you want a high speed blender like a Vitamix or Ninja to buzz your own horseradish, but a food processor can work too.

 Grating the roots straight-up